PerrchicK/OnlineSharedPreferencesExample/README.md

 **Plugn and Play:** Import easily by editing your project's gradle and start developing.

-I find it useful for: Students, POCs, MVPs or small and quick projects.
+I find it useful for: Students, POCs, MVPs, hackathons or any small quick quick-baked project.

 ![LOGO](https://github.com/PerrchicK/OnlineSharedPreferencesExample/blob/master/OSP.png)